Skip to aside Skip to content Skip to footer

 Aiming to give guidance to researchers on which DMP tool to use, a working group between the Universities of Bergen, Oslo, Trondheim og Tromsø (BOTT) evaluated different DMP tools based on a list of defined criteria.
 In addition the recommending DMP tools, their report published in December 2022 (DOI: 10.5281/zenodo.7428542) also points out the potential on collaborating on DMP guidance, which was followed up in this project.
 As the DMP field is moving fast, an update of the work was published in April 2024 (DOI: 10.5281/zenodo.10977711).

 Subsequently, the Norwegian Agency for Shared Services in Education and Research (Sikt) invited a working group on a common national solution for DMP tools with representation of the higher education and research institute sector as well as e-infrastructure provider Sigma2 and the Norwegian Research Council, which started in February 2024 and delivered its report in September 2024 (DOI: 10.18711/dcde-9537).
-A decision is expected to be taken in February 2025.
+The choice in the project of using the DMP tool Data Stewardship Wizard to implement the DMP questionnaire is in line with the reports’ recommendations.

 Inspiring DMP project elsewhere